Humblemonk/DiceMaiden/README.md

 `!roll 10d6 e6 k8 +4` : Roll ten six-sided dice , explode on sixes and keep eight of the highest rolls and add four.

-## Change Bot Command Prefix
+## Change Bot Command

-The following examples outline how to change, reset, or check the command prefix used by the bot.
+The following examples outline how to change, reset, or check the command used by the bot.

 `!dm prefix foobar` : Change the bots prefix to !foobar.